 Guide to HonoluluGuide to Honolulu Regardless of where in the world you go, the mention of Honolulu conjures similar tropical images: swaying palms, wide beaches and rolling waves breaking on the surface of sparkling azure waters.
-The paradisial ruminations are in no way hackneyed: You figuratively step into a picture postcard the minute you set foot on the island of O‘ahu.
+The images don't lie: You step into a picture postcard the minute you set foot on the island of O‘ahu.

-What to Do in Honolulu Looking for fun places to go?
-Brave the crowds on narrow, 2-mile-long Waikīkī Beach and spread a towel on your little sliver of sand in preparation for catching some serious rays.
-Admire the surfers waiting for the perfect wave, and pay tribute to Duke Kahanamoku—the Honolulu native who popularized the sport of surfing in the early 20th century—by placing a lei on his statue.
+What to Do in Honolulu Brave the crowds on narrow, 2-mile-long Waikīkī Beach and spread a towel on your little sliver of sand in preparation for catching some serious rays.
+Watch surfers catching the waves and place a lei on the statue of Duke Kahanamoku, the Honolulu native who popularized the sport in the early 20th century.

 Suit up with fins, a mask and a snorkel—all of which you can rent on the cheap from nearby vendors—and swim with colorful tropical fish in Hānauma Bay; the shallow waters are especially appealing to newbie snorkelers.

 Lace up your sneakers (or hiking boots) and trek to the 761-foot summit of Diamond Head State Monument (Diamond Head Rd. & 18th Ave.), where you'll be treated to spectacular 360-degree vistas of Waikīkī.
-The hike is very steep and you'll need to bring water and sun protection, but the breathtaking views make the effort worthwhile, and this is one of the best fun things to do with friends.
+The hike is very steep and you'll need to bring water and sun protection, but the breathtaking views make the effort worthwhile.

 Shutterstock.com/PHOTOCREO Michal Bednarek